 4Starting your application on France-Visas

 The website will guide you through filling out the different sections of the application.
-Once completed, you will download it and include it as a part of your physical application.
+Once completed, you’ll be able to print it out and include it as a part of your physical application.

 Note that you cannot use special characters such as á ñ í ø ü in your application.
 For instance, if your name is “Sebastían,” type “Sebastian.”
 If you live in “Montréal,” type “Montreal.”